PrabhanjanVS/CDN/README.md

 * `kubectl` installed.
 * Optional: `aws` CLI if you manage an S3 bucket on AWS.
 * A service account JSON key (recommended) for Terraform to authenticate to GCP.
+* I did however have showed few of my project ids and s3 bucket links, which i will be deleting anyhow.
+So make and run your own resources.
 ### Enable required GCP APIs

 ```bash